 A geoprocessing tool is a command or function that performs an operation on GIS data.
 There are three types of tools, as shown in the table below.
-All tools can be open and run from the Geoprocessing pane, and you can use any tool in ModelBuilder or call it from a Python script.
+A tool can be open and run from the Geoprocessing pane.
+You can also use any tool in ModelBuilder or call it from a Python script.

 Built-in tools are built internally by Esri.